thesmokingrobot/11ty-no-style-please/posts/a-new-post.md

 every few hours, he ranks them by expected returns.

-and trades so that he is equal weighted long the top one, and short the bottom one In this case, if his views look like this, he'd be positioned:
+and trades so that he is equal weighted long the top one, and short the bottom one.

+in this case, if his views look like this, he'd be positioned:

 * 50% Short A
 * 50% Short C